TUNIC 9/26/04

 page.

 We usually make our own tunics, since they are so simple.
-For those who wish to purchase, La Wren's Nest and Albion Armorers are both acceptable, though the latter is rather expensive.
+For those who wish to purchase, La Wren's Nest makes a good one.

 Do NOT buy a tunic from Museum Replicas!
 It is very inaccurate, as well as being cotton.
 See the page of Things to Avoid.